cxy0714/Method-of-Moments-Inference-for-GLMs/README.md

 #### Estimating the Mean of a Response Under Missing Data
 The second simulation setting involves estimating the mean of a response under random missingness, where the outcome model is a linear model and the missingness mechanism is a logistic model.
 We compare our methods with those of **Celentano and Wainwright (2023)**[^2].

 - Our method's code is in the folder `code_simulation/code_mar_mom`.
+The code is the same in all files except for the initial setting section.
 - Celentano and Wainwright's method's code is in the folder `code_simulation/code_mar_celentano`, with minor adjustments made to their original code available at [this GitHub repository](https://github.com/mcelentano/Debiasing_for_missing_data).
+The code is the same in all files except for the initial setting section.

 To generate Figures 5, 10, 13, and 15, use `mar_clean_cluster_mom.R` and `mar_plot_lambda.R` in the folder `code_clean_plot` after obtaining the data.